The money advice kids would give their parents

 Compare prices when shopping

 “It’s important to be sensible with our money because if you spend it on loads of things that are really expensive or if you aren’t safe with your money then you could lose some of it and it’s really important to have money to buy things.
 I keep my money in a piggy bank and envelope, but actually the safest place to keep your money is in a bank.
-Me and my brother should really have bank accounts (opens in new tab).
+Me and my brother should really have bank accounts.

 “Giving money to charity is a great thing to do, but make sure you don’t give too much, as you need money as well.
 My advice to my parents is to make sure they look at the prices of things they buy, and check there’s not something else that’s similar that they could buy for less.
 Compare prices, and also check for sales.
 After they’ve spent money on essentials, they can spend money on things they enjoy and make them happy, like clothes, decorating stuff, games and holidays.”